 The school is currently facing one of the most extreme financial periods in hits near-150-year history.
 The economic crisis that has gripped the country, with the devaluation of the currency, rising unemployment and dramatically inflated prices for local and imported goods and services, means the school is struggling despite substantial cost savings and will once again operate with a substantial budget deficit.
 In order to continue to provide BHS students with the high quality, holistic education the school is renowned for, some capital development projects are deemed essential and support is required.
-This year the libraries refurbishment ($20,000) is the only major capital project the school hoped to undertake.
+This year (2021) the libraries refurbishment was the only major capital project the school hoped to undertake.
 With great thanks to an extraordinary bequest from an English Quaker and his brother, the first few months of 2022 will see all school libraries being redeveloped for the benefit of our 1,250 students.
 Capital projects for 2022 are being planned including solar photovoltaic panels and the covering of the swimming pool, providing much needed energy self-sufficiency and a year-round facility respectively.
-By supporting the Capital Fund this year, you will be ensuring school libraries in the Lower Primary, Upper Primary and Upper School are at the high standard one can expect from our first class Quaker school.
+By supporting the Capital Fund, you will be ensuring the campus remains at the high standard one can expect from our first class Quaker school.

 DONATE TO THE CAPITAL FUND